 and presented by UW Educational Outreach in close cooperation

 with the appropriate academic units of the University.

 credit courses from the regular curriculum and serves as

 a catalyst for the development of new credit and noncredit

-courses for the adult student.
+courses.
 Credit courses bear departmental

 prefixes and must be reviewed and sponsored by the appropriate